Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 • Assistance with Medisave and Integrated Shield Plans (where applicable)

-We aim to make your experience as stress-free as possible so you can focus on your recovery.
-Feel free to speak with our front desk team for personalised support.
+We aim to make the process as seamless as possible so you can focus on recovery.

 How does your clinic approach sciatica care?

-We offer a multidisciplinary approach—combining orthopedic expertise, physiotherapy, and personalized care plans.
-Whether non-operative or surgical, our goal is to relieve pain, restore function, and support long-term spine health.
+We use a multidisciplinary approach that combines orthopaedic expertise, physiotherapy, ergonomic guidance, and personalised treatment planning.
+Whether non-operative or surgical, the goal is to relieve pain, restore function, and support long-term spine health.

 Leave a Comment